linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 - Thumbnail design (unless previously agreed)
 - Anything else that significantly increases editing time

-The goal is to deliver a clean, professional recording without turning it into a Hollywood production.

-If your project requires something outside the scope of a standard edit, we'll discuss it before recording so we both know exactly what's included.
+The goal is a clean, professional recording, not a full Hollywood production.
+If your project needs something outside the standard edit, we'll define it before recording so we both know exactly what's included.

 ## You're a fraud, why do you ask for money, isn't YouTube Ads enough?